jsnyders/ClimbingComp/README.md

 ## Features

 * Its a web app that works on tablets laptops or desktops
-* Data entry screen has same layout as score card for easy data entry
+* Data entry screen has same layout as scorecard for easy data entry

 ## License
 GNU Affero General Public License.
 See LICENSE.txt for details.